mvolkmann/blog/src/prolog.md

 ### Booleans

-Prolog represents Boolean values with the builtin predicates `true` (always succeeds) and `false` (same as `fail` and always fails).
+Prolog represents Boolean values with the built-in predicates `true` (always succeeds) and `false` (same as `fail` and always fails).

 Rather than writing a rule that sets an argument to `true` or `false`,